Tung05/Tung05.github.io/projects/index.md

 ---

 - [OpenVAS → Metasploitable lab](./2025-11-05-openvas-metasploitable.md)
-  _Used Greenbone OpenVAS to detect and fix the Ingreslock backdoor vulnerability on Metasploitable._
+  _Used Greenbone OpenVAS, CIS Benchmark to detect and fix vulnerabilities on Metasploitable._

 - [CVE-2019-18634: sudo pwfeedback Buffer Overflow - Writeup](./cs367-cve-2019-18634.md)
   _Analyzes and reproduces CVE-2019-18634, a critical buffer overflow vulnerability in `sudo` triggered by the `pwfeedback` feature._